jrnold/bayesian_notes/docs/binomial.md

 The sample will no longer be representative, but the estimates can be corrected.

 The reason this works well, is that if there are very few 1's, additional 0's have little influence on the estimation (@KingZeng2001a).
-This should hold more generally will unbalanaced classes; in some sense, the amount of effective observations is not much more than the number in the lowest category.
+This should hold more generally will unbalanced classes; in some sense, the amount of effective observations is not much more than the number in the lowest category.

 @KingZeng2001a propose two corrections:

-1. Correcting the intercept (prior correctio)
+1. Correcting the intercept (prior correction)
 2. Weighting observations

-The *prior correction* ntoes that
+The *prior correction* notes that
 $$
 \pi_i = \frac{1}{1 + \exp(-\mat{X} \vec{beta})}
 $$